-The last correct dispatch interval available for price revision could be an interval declared as a MPDI following an unsuccessful OCD re-run (refer section 5.1).
-AEMO will reject and automatically replace prices of the dispatch interval identified as subject to review (if a MII is found) with the prices from the last correct interval (i.e. the MPDI).
-The prices of the original MPDI as well as the following, rejected dispatch interval (which inherits the MPDI prices) would now both be considered MPDIs.
-Market Notices would be issued covering both dispatch intervals and the price revision process for MPDIs will be followed as shown in section 5.1.
+If an MII is found, AEMO will reject and automatically replace prices of the trading interval identified as subject to review with the prices from the last correct interval.
+The last correct trading interval could be an interval that had an unsuccessful OCD re-run (refer section 5.1).
+The prices of the original interval with an unsuccessful OCD re-run, as well as the following rejected trading interval (which inherits the prices from the previous interval) would now both be subject to manual review.
+Market Notices would be issued covering both trading intervals and the price revision process will be followed as shown in section 5.1.